xxl4/me/source/_posts/IT-security-2024-10-24.md

 **Telefónica and Halotech Integrate Post-Quantum Encryption into IoT Devices**

-**Madrid, Spain and Westlake Village, CA, United States – July 6, 2023** – Telefónica, one of the world's leading telecommunications providers, and Halotech DNA, a pioneer in post-quantum cryptography (PQC), today announced a collaboration to integrate Halotech's PQC technology into Telefónica's IoT devices.
+**Madrid, Spain and Boston, MA, December 14, 2023** - Telefónica Tech, the technology company of the Telefónica Group, and Halotech DNA, the leading provider of quantum-resistant security for IoT devices, today announced a partnership to integrate post-quantum encryption (PQC) into Telefónica Tech's IoT devices.

-**Protecting the Future of IoT from Quantum Threats**

-The proliferation of IoT devices has transformed our lives and industries, but it has also created new security challenges.
-Quantum computers, which are still under development, have the potential to break widely used encryption algorithms, putting IoT devices and the sensitive data they collect at risk.

-**Post-Quantum Cryptography: A Solution for the Quantum Age**

-PQC addresses this threat by providing encryption algorithms that are resistant to attacks from both classical and quantum computers.
-Halotech DNA's PQC technology has been extensively tested and certified by leading cryptography experts, demonstrating its ability to safeguard data against future quantum threats.

-**Telefónica's Commitment to IoT Security**

-Telefónica is committed to providing its customers with the most secure IoT solutions.
-By integrating Halotech's PQC technology into its IoT devices, Telefónica is ensuring that these devices will remain protected from quantum attacks, even as quantum computing advances.

-**Halotech's PQC Expertise**

-Halotech DNA is a leader in PQC research and development.
-The company's PQC technology has been incorporated into a wide range of applications, including cloud computing, blockchain, and IoT.

-**Collaboration for a Secure Future**

-The collaboration between Telefónica and Halotech DNA represents a significant step towards securing the future of IoT.
-By combining the expertise of both companies, they are creating IoT devices that are resistant to the threats of tomorrow.

-**Quotes:**

-* "As a leading provider of IoT solutions, we are constantly seeking ways to enhance the security of our devices," said Javier Gavilan, Head of IoT Security at Telefónica.
-"Integrating Halotech's post-quantum encryption technology into our IoT devices is a key step in protecting our customers from the threats of the quantum age."
+With the rapid advancement of quantum computing, existing encryption algorithms are at risk of being broken, leaving IoT devices vulnerable to cyberattacks.
+PQC algorithms are designed to be resistant to quantum attacks, ensuring the long-term security of IoT devices and the data they collect.

+**Key Features of the Partnership:**

+* **Integration of Halotech's Qrypt™ PQC Library:** Telefónica Tech will integrate Halotech's Qrypt PQC library into its IoT devices, providing quantum-resistant encryption for data in transit and at rest.
+* **Multi-Algorithm Support:** Qrypt supports multiple PQC algorithms, including NIST-standardized algorithms Kyber, NTRU, and Rainbow, ensuring compatibility and flexibility.
+* **Hardware and Software Compatibility:** Qrypt is designed to be compatible with a wide range of hardware and software platforms, enabling easy integration into Telefónica Tech's existing IoT ecosystem.

+**Benefits for Telefónica Tech's Customers:**

+* **Enhanced Security:** Quantum-resistant encryption ensures the long-term security of IoT devices and data, mitigating the risk of cyberattacks.
+* **Future-Proofing:** Integration of PQC protects against future quantum threats, ensuring continued protection for IoT networks and applications.
+* **Regulatory Compliance:** PQC aligns with emerging regulatory requirements that mandate quantum-resistant encryption for IoT devices.

+"Integrating Halotech's PQC technology into our IoT devices is a crucial step towards securing our customers' data and protecting against future quantum threats," said Gonzalo Martín-Villa, Chief Innovation Officer at Telefónica Tech.
+"This partnership demonstrates our commitment to providing our customers with the most advanced security solutions."

-* "We are excited to collaborate with Telefónica to bring the benefits of post-quantum encryption to IoT devices," said Daniel O'Brien, CEO of Halotech DNA.
-"Our partnership will help to ensure that the IoT remains a trusted and secure ecosystem for years to come."
+"We are excited to partner with Telefónica Tech to enable quantum-resistant security for their IoT devices," said Ben Gu, CEO of Halotech DNA.
+"By integrating Qrypt, Telefónica Tech is taking a proactive approach to securing its IoT ecosystem and safeguarding its customers' data."

+The partnership between Telefónica Tech and Halotech DNA underscores the growing importance of PQC for securing IoT devices and the data they collect.
+By working together, the two companies are helping to ensure the long-term security of the IoT landscape.

-**About Telefónica**
+**About Telefónica Tech**

-Telefónica is one of the world's leading telecommunications companies, with more than 364 million customers in Europe, Latin America, and USA.
-With 26% of the value as representative of the Telefónica Group in 31 March 2023, Telefónica Cyber & Cloud Tech is the cybersecurity and cloud division of Telefónica Tech, the digital business holding of the Telefónica Group.
-It offers a wide range of cybersecurity and cloud products and services to companies and public entities.
+Telefónica Tech is the leading provider of digital services in the Spanish and Latin American markets, and one of the main providers of cybersecurity solutions in both Europe and LATAM.
+The company provides a comprehensive portfolio of solutions for the Internet of Things (IoT), Big Data, Cloud, and Cybersecurity, as well as a wide range of professional and managed services.
+Telefónica Tech's mission is to provide innovative and differential services that help its customers transform their processes and achieve their business objectives.

 **About Halotech DNA**

-Halotech DNA is a pioneer in post-quantum cryptography (PQC).
-The company's mission is to protect the future of the internet by providing PQC solutions that are secure, efficient, and easy to use.
-Halotech DNA's PQC technology has been certified by leading cryptography experts and is used in a wide range of applications.
+Halotech DNA is the leading provider of quantum-resistant security solutions for IoT devices.
+The company's flagship product, Qrypt, is a software library that enables the implementation of PQC algorithms on a wide range of hardware platforms.
+Halotech DNA is headquartered in Boston, MA, with offices in San Francisco, CA, and London, UK.
+The company is backed by leading investors such as Intel Capital, Airbus Ventures, and NEA.

-**Media Contacts:**
+**Media Contacts**

-* Telefónica: Beatriz Herranz, beatriz.herranz@telefonica.com
+Telefónica Tech
+Media Relations
+press@telefonica.com

-* Halotech DNA: media@halotechdna.com
+Halotech DNA
+Ellie Glazer
+ellie@halotechdna.com

 ## Robust cloud IAM should align to zero-trust principles
 [Read more](https://www.computerweekly.com/opinion/Robust-cloud-IAM-should-align-to-zero-trust-principles)

 Published: Fri, 11 Oct 2024 13:26:00 GMT

-**Establishing Robust Cloud IAM Aligned with Zero-Trust Principles**

-Zero-trust principles emphasize verifying and authorizing access based on policies, minimizing trust assumptions, and continuously monitoring and re-assessing access.
-To align cloud Identity and Access Management (IAM) with these principles, it's essential to implement the following best practices:

-**1. Implement Least Privilege:**

-* Grant users only the minimum permissions necessary to perform their tasks.
-* Use role-based access control (RBAC) to assign permissions based on job functions.
-* Regularly review and revoke unused permissions.

-**2. Enforce Multi-Factor Authentication (MFA):**

-* Enable MFA for all cloud accounts, especially for privileged users.
-* Implement adaptive MFA that triggers additional verification steps based on suspicious activity.

-**3. Leverage Identity Federation:**

-* Federate with an identity provider (IdP), such as Active Directory or Google Workspace, to centralize access management.
-* This reduces the number of accounts and passwords to manage, enhancing security.

-**4. Use Conditional Access Policies:**

-* Implement conditional access policies to restrict access based on factors such as device type, location, or time of day.
-* This prevents unauthorized access even if credentials are compromised.

-**5. Monitor and Audit User Activity:**

-* Enable logging and auditing of user activity to track suspicious behavior.
-* Set up alerts to notify administrators of unusual or unauthorized access attempts.

-**6. Regularly Review and Test IAM Configuration:**

-* Establish a regular schedule to review IAM configurations and permissions.
-* Conduct penetration testing to identify vulnerabilities and address them promptly.

-**7. Utilize Cloud IAM Tools and Features:**

-* Take advantage of cloud IAM tools like Identity and Access Analyzer to assess access risks and identify potential issues.
-* Utilize Identity Foundation to provide a centralized view of access across multiple cloud resources.

-**8. Educate and Train Users:**

-* Train users on zero-trust principles and best practices for secure access.
-* Emphasize the importance of strong passwords and avoiding shared credentials.

-**9. Foster a Culture of Continuous Improvement:**

-* Establish a culture that promotes ongoing monitoring, testing, and improvement of IAM policies.
-* Encourage employees to report security concerns and participate in security awareness programs.

-**Benefits of Aligning Cloud IAM with Zero-Trust Principles:**

-* **Reduced Risk of Data Breaches:** Minimizing trust and enforcing strict access control reduces the attack surface and makes it harder for unauthorized users to gain access to sensitive data.
-* **Enhanced Security Compliance:** Compliance with regulations and industry standards, such as HIPAA and GDPR, is facilitated by implementing zero-trust principles in cloud IAM.
-* **Improved Management and Control:** Centralized management and consistent policies across cloud resources simplify access management and reduce the risk of misconfigurations.
-* **Increased User Productivity:** By automating access management and simplifying user authentication, productivity is improved by reducing downtime and frustration.
-* **Future-Proofed Security:** Zero-trust principles provide a foundation for ongoing security enhancements and adaptability to evolving threats and compliance requirements.
+**Aligning Cloud IAM with Zero Trust Principles**

+**Introduction**

+Zero trust is a security model that assumes breaches are inevitable and focuses on continuously verifying access to resources.
+Robust cloud Identity and Access Management (IAM) should align with zero-trust principles to ensure secure access control.

+**Key Principles**

+**1. Least Privilege:**
+* Only grant users the minimum permissions necessary to perform their tasks.
+* Use IAM roles to define predefined sets of permissions.

+**2. Continuous Authentication:**
+* Require multi-factor authentication (MFA) for all sensitive operations.
+* Implement session management and expiration policies.

+**3. Resource-Centric Access Control:**
+* Define access policies based on specific resources (e.g., files, databases).
+* Use access control lists (ACLs) or Cloud IAM conditions to limit access.

+**4. Least Exposure:**
+* Restrict external access to only essential resources.
+* Use firewalls, proxies, and security groups to limit exposure.

+**5. Assume Breach:**
+* Prepare for and respond to breaches by monitoring access logs and setting up alerts.
+* Implement automated incident response plans.

+**Implementation in Cloud IAM**

+**1. Identity Management:**
+* Use strong passwords and MFA for user accounts.
+* Manage identities in a centralized directory (e.g., Active Directory).

+**2. Authorization Management:**
+* Define IAM roles with the least privilege necessary.
+* Use conditions and resource-centric policies to limit access.

+**3. Authentication and Session Management:**
+* Require MFA for all privileged operations.
+* Enforce session timeouts and implement session revocation mechanisms.

+**4. Monitoring and Auditing:**
+* Monitor access logs and Cloud Audit Logs for suspicious activity.
+* Implement automated alerts and incident response plans.

+**5. Zero Trust Network Access (ZTNA):**
+* Use ZTNA solutions to verify access from untrusted networks.
+* Implement network segmentation to limit the scope of breaches.

+**Benefits**

+* **Improved Security:** Reduces the risk of unauthorized access and data breaches.
+* **Reduced Complexity:** Simplifies access management by aligning with zero-trust principles.
+* **Increased Compliance:** Meets regulatory requirements for secure access control.
+* **Improved Auditability:** Provides granular visibility into access patterns for easier auditing.
+* **Scalability:** Allows for efficient management of access as cloud environments grow.

+**Conclusion**

+Aligning cloud IAM with zero-trust principles is essential for robust access control in the cloud.
+By implementing least privilege, continuous authentication, resource-centric policies, and assuming breach, organizations can strengthen their security posture and minimize the risk of data breaches.

 ## What is the Mitre ATT&CK framework?
 [Read more](https://www.techtarget.com/searchsecurity/definition/MITRE-ATTCK-framework)

 Published: Fri, 11 Oct 2024 00:00:00 GMT

+**Mitre ATT&CK Framework**

-The MITRE ATT&CK® (Adversarial Tactics, Techniques, and Common Knowledge) framework is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
-The ATT&CK framework is used by defenders to understand adversary behavior and improve defenses, by red teams and attackers to plan attacks, and by vendors to map their tools and techniques to the framework.
+The Mitre ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) framework is a globally-accessible knowledge base that provides a structured way to describe the tactics, techniques, and procedures (TTPs) used by attackers and defenders in cybersecurity operations.

-The ATT&CK framework consists of a matrix of tactics and techniques that adversaries use to compromise systems and networks.
-The tactics represent the high-level goals of adversaries, while the techniques represent the specific methods they use to achieve those goals.

-The ATT&CK framework is constantly updated as new adversary tactics and techniques are discovered.
-This ensures that the framework remains relevant and useful to defenders.

-The ATT&CK framework is a valuable resource for defenders, red teams, attackers, and vendors alike.
-It provides a common language for discussing adversary behavior and helps to improve defenses against cyber threats.
+**Key Features:**

+* **Comprehensive:** Covers a wide range of attacker and defender actions across multiple platforms (Windows, macOS, Linux, etc.) and industries.
+* **Structured:** Organized into 14 tactics and 181 techniques, each with specific descriptions and references.
+* **Continuously Updated:** Regularly updated to track the latest TTPs observed in the wild.
+* **Free to Use:** Available at no cost for cybersecurity professionals, researchers, and defenders.

+**Components:**

+* **Tactics:** High-level goals or objectives pursued by attackers or defenders.
+* **Techniques:** Specific methods or actions used to achieve a tactic.
+* **Sub-Techniques:** More granular details about how techniques are implemented.
+* **Matrix:** A matrix that links tactics and techniques together.
+* **Examples:** Real-world examples of how techniques have been observed in the wild.

+**Benefits:**

+* **Improved Threat Detection:** Helps defenders identify potential threats by mapping attack activity to known TTPs.
+* **Enhanced Cyber Threat Intelligence:** Provides a common language for describing and sharing cyber threat information.
+* **Cybersecurity Research:** Supports research by providing a structured framework for analyzing and comparing attack strategies.
+* **Education and Training:** Used as a learning tool for cybersecurity professionals to improve their knowledge and skills.

+**Applications:**

+* Threat detection and response
+* Vulnerability management
+* Security operations
+* Cyber threat intelligence
+* Incident investigation and triage
+* Threat hunting and threat actor analysis
+* Red team and purple team exercises
+* Security assessment and penetration testing

 ## NCSC issues fresh alert over wave of Cozy Bear activity
 [Read more](https://www.computerweekly.com/news/366613456/NCSC-issues-fresh-alert-over-wave-of-Cozy-Bear-activity)